Leaving a Legacy of ServiceBy Lori Putnam

 Retiring Associate Vice President of Enrollment Jane Sweetland remembers that sense of community when she first joined CI in 2002.
 By way of example, she recounted her initial grassroots recruitment efforts which included sending an email to faculty and staff requesting their help in posting CI flyers in local businesses.
 “The fact that I could send one email, and have faculty and staff from every area respond, speaks to our collegial and collaborative environment,” said Sweetland.

-Although she began her CI career in what was then Career, Health, Academic and Personal Counseling, Sweetland transitioned to University communications and eventually was named Special Assistant to the President.
+Although she began her CI career in what was then Career, Health, Academic and Counseling & Psychological Services, Sweetland transitioned to University communications and eventually was named Special Assistant to the President.
 In that role, Sweetland had a truly unique perspective in observing the growth of CI.
 “We were always thinking about how we could build a student-centered University to meet the needs of the 21st century,” said Sweetland.

 She now retires after a decade with the University, of which eight years were spent in Student Affairs.
 When asked what makes CI unique, Sweetland echoes her colleagues’ observations of collegial, collaborative, and inclusive.
 However she adds another important adjective.
 “A word that shouldn’t be left out is integrity.
 I think the CI Way means walking the talk and being who you say you are.
 It means being engaged in the community both local and global in a way that reflects the values of a heterogeneous, inclusive democracy.”